China Executive Briefing | China Energy Policy Amid Geopolitical TurmoilVIEW EVENT DETAILS

 Moreover, amid escalating tensions with the West and the ongoing Ukraine war, this program will also seek to shed light on how the “no limits” partnership between China and Russia, the world’s largest oil and gas exporter, will play out as the impact of sanctions on Russia are felt across the global economy.

-On this upcoming China Executive Briefing, join Dr. Erica Downs (Columbia University), Dr. Xiansheng Sun (International Energy Forum, former) and Jorrit Gosens (Australia National University) in a conversation moderated by Kate Logan (Asia Society Policy Institute) to discuss China’s energy transition, the geopolitics of China-Russia economic and energy relations and the long-term impact for Australian and global economies.
+On this upcoming China Executive Briefing, join Dr. Erica Downs (Columbia University), Dr. Xiansheng Sun (International Society for Energy Transition Studies) and Jorrit Gosens (Australia National University) in a conversation moderated by Kate Logan (Asia Society Policy Institute) to discuss China’s energy transition, the geopolitics of China-Russia economic and energy relations and the long-term impact for Australian and global economies.

 Date: Thursday 2 June 2022